Battle of Britain Memorial, Capel-le-Ferne

 The Battle of Britain Memorial is a monument to aircrew who flew in the Battle of Britain.
 It is sited on the White Cliffs at Capel-le-Ferne, near Folkestone, on the coast of Kent.

 History

 It was initiated by the Battle of Britain Memorial Trust, and opened by the Queen Mother on 9 July 1993.
 It is formed of a large propeller-shaped base, with the figure of a seated pilot carved by Harry Gray sitting at the centre.
-The propeller shape has led the monument to be considered a hill figure.

 Also on the site are replicas of a Hawker Hurricane and Supermarine Spitfire and the Christopher Foxley-Norris Memorial Wall, on which appears the names of the almost 3,000 fighter aircrew who flew in the Battle.

 In October 2010 The Duchess of Cornwall unveiled a bust of Air Chief Marshal Sir Keith Park by sculptor Will Davies at the site.